best chest workout

 THE best CHEST WORKOUT: step by step

-The Perfect Chest Workout should be a definitive guide of exercises for your upper chest, middle chest and lower chest.
+The best chest exercise regimen should include exercises for your upper chest, middle chest and lower chest.
 Since the classic exercises for overload don’t even take us to midline, let alone across midline, we’ll be adding dropsets to each that will fill this function.
 We’ll also be looking to progressively overload the chest to increase both size and strength.

 1A.)
 AND 1B.)
 MID CHEST

-We’ll kick off the Perfect Chest Workout with a flat Barbell Bench Press.
+We’ll kick off this chest workout regimen with a flat Barbell Bench Press.

 This is the ideal exercise to hit the middle chest and it allow us to truly overload it.

-Start position is lying on the bench holding the barbell with hands wider than shoulder width apart and shoulder blade tucked under you flat against the bench.
-Lower the bar down to your chest and then push back up to return to the start.
-As I lower the weight, my upper arm goes slightly below the bench to put the pecs on stretch.
+Starting position is lying on the flat bench holding the barbell with hands wider than shoulder width apart and shoulder blades tucked under you flat against the weight bench.
+Lower the bar down to your chest and then push back up to return to the starting position.
+As I lower the weight, my upper arm goes slightly below the flat bench bench to put the pecs in a stretched position.
+Be sure to keep those shoulder blades tucked for best results in this exercise.

 Performing a flat dumbbell bench press is an option is you are working out at home and don’t have a bar.
-However the Barbell Bench Press will allow you to overload more effectively than the dumbbell press.
+However the Barbell Bench Press exercise will allow you to overload more effectively than the dumbbell variation.

 BARBELL BENCH PRESS

-We’ll proceed immediately from our flat Barbell Bench Press to a Horizontal Cable Crossover which will give us the opportunity to work the middle chest fibers across midline.
+We’ll proceed immediately from our flat Barbell Bench Press to a Horizontal Cable Crossover using cable machines which will give us the opportunity to work the middle chest fibers across midline.

 HORIZONTAL CABLE CROSSOVER